 Capacity is 12-16 guests and the typical season is March-November.
 Kingfisher Lodge has a number of packages with varying lengths of stay.
 Also, Barry and Cathy Beck host departures for Frontiers.
 Contact us for rates and packages.

-Barry and Cathy have been hosting annual trips to the Bighorn since the early 1980s and remains their favorite western river.
+Barry and Cathy have been hosting annual trips to the Bighorn since the early 1980s, and it remains their favorite western tailwater.
 That says a lot coming from two extremely experienced fly fishers.
-With more than 6,000 browns and rainbows per mile, and swarms of tricos during the late summer mornings, it’s easy to see why it’s their favorite!
+The Bighorn has recently changed from a quantity to quality fishery.
+Last summer brought fantastic hopper fishing.
+Does it get any better than catching a healthy 20” brown on a hopper?